GameFoundry/bsf/Documentation/Manuals/Native/bslfx.md

 ~~~~~~~~~~~~~~

 Currently recognized tags by the default renderer are:
+ - Skinned - Technique capable of rendering a skin animated mesh
+ - Morph -  Technique capable of rendering a blend shape animated mesh
+ - SkinnedMorph -  Technique capable of rendering a skin and blend shape animated mesh

- - Animated - When renderer detects it is rendering a mesh that supports skeletal or blend shape animation, it will prefer to pick a technique with this tag, rather than one without it.
+When renderer detects an object is using skinned or morph animation (or both), it will prefer to pick a technique with the relevant tag.
 Unrecognized tags will just be ignored.
 Renderer can be extended so it supports custom tags.

 Once the base properties are defined you can start defining code blocks and states.